 Stockton University plans to attract a diverse and high-achieving applicant pool by building enrollment strategies for Inclusive Student Success.
-One way to achieve this is by creating a stand-alone Hemp and Cannabis Business Management offering a 4+1 option.
+One way to achieve this is by creating a standalone Hemp and Cannabis Business Management degree option.
 This approach will appeal to a wider range of prospective students who are specifically interested in studying hemp and cannabis business management.
-Currently, no institution of higher education in the state of New Jersey offers a Hemp or Cannabis Business Major supporting an accelerated MBA degree.
+Currently, no institution of higher education in the state of New Jersey offers a Hemp or Cannabis Business Major degree.
 But as evidenced by the success of the Cannabis Minor degree which has been offered at Stockton since 2018 and currently enrolls about 130 students, demand for this type of curriculum is high.
 Thus, this unique program will increase the visibility, reach, and variety of Stockton's business programs.